Shirizly/cloudgripper-api/autograsper/README.md

 Use this example as a starting point for designing more complex tasks and integrating additional sensor data or feedback loops.

 ### Example: `Manual Control`
-To control the gripper manually you can use the `manual_control` function from the common utilities found in `library/utils`.
+To control the gripper manually you can use the `manual_control` function.

 ```python
 from grasper import AutograsperBase, RobotActivity